MihailRis/VoxelEngine-Cpp/doc/en/scripting/ecs.md

 -- Returns the model name assigned to the bone at the specified index rig:get_model(index: int) -> str

+-- Reassigns the bone model at the specified index
+-- Resets to original if name is not specified rig:set_model(index: int, name: str)

 -- Returns the bone transformation matrix at the specified index rig:get_matrix(index: int) -> mat4
 -- Sets the bone transformation matrix at the specified index